RanvierMUD/ranviermud/docs/extending/areas/quests.md

   ...
 ```

-Now we need to create the scripts file `1-test.js` in the room folder of scripts.
+Now we need to create the scripts file, `1-test.js`, in the room folder of scripts.
 So your
 bundles folder should now look like this:

 ```